 If you want to see the core rules instead, they are available for free on the dedicated website.

 If you are new to Underworlds you should know this: get the latest starter set and start with that.
-You do not have to worry about all of the changes through the season and you will get most up to date rulebook there is right now.
+You do not have to worry about all of the changes through the season and you will get the most up to date rulebook available at the moment.

 Shadespire: Underworlds Season 1